Orthae/paidy-submission/README.md

 In microservices architecture, table management can be handled by a separate service.
 * Menu management is out of scope.
 Item name is added by the staff during creation request.
 * Item preparation time is calculated based on the current time plus random delta.
+* Pagination has not been implemented due to requirements to show all items.

 ## Stack
 * Rust